-St Peter’s Church is a distribution centre for the South Leeds Foodbank.
+St Peter’s Church is a distribution centre for the Leeds South and East Foodbank.

 A spokesperson for the Trust said, “13 million people live below the poverty line in the UK.
 Every day people in the UK go hungry for reasons ranging from redundancy to receiving an unexpected bill on a low income.
 Foodbanks provide a minimum of three days emergency food and support to people experiencing crisis in the UK.
 In 2012-13 foodbanks fed 346,992 people nationwide.
 Of those helped, 126,889 were children.
 Rising costs of food and fuel combined with static income, high unemployment and changes to benefits are causing more and more people to come to foodbanks for help.